-9.7 The Authority recognises the need to encourage and promote a broad range of entertainment, particularly live music, dancing and theatre, for the wider cultural benefit of the community.
-It will monitor the impact of licensing on regulated entertainment, particularly music and dancing.

-- 9.8 It will seek to balance the needs of the wider community, local community and commercial premises and activities, against the needs of those who may be adversely affected by those activities. - 9.9 The Authority will impose conditions in relation to licensed premises as it considers appropriate to prevent unnecessary noise and disturbance to local residents.
+- 10.7 The Authority recognises the need to encourage and promote a broad range of entertainment, particularly live music, dancing, and theatre, for the wider cultural benefit of the community.
+It will monitor the impact of licensing on regulated entertainment, particularly music and dancing. - 10.8 It will seek to balance the needs of the wider community, local community and commercial premises and activities, against the needs of those who may be adversely affected by those activities. - 10.9 The Authority will impose conditions in relation to licensed premises as it considers appropriate to prevent unnecessary noise and disturbance to local residents where it has the power to do so.
 This may include restrictions on times when music or other licensable activities may take place and imposition of technical restrictions on sound levels at such premises.
-However, the Authority will consider the proportionality of such conditions against the type, scale and community value of the event concerned. - 9.10 The Authority recognises the amendments made to regulated entertainment as a result of the Live Music Act 2012 and the Licensing Act 2003 (Descriptions of Entertainment)(Amendment) Order 2013 whereby certain aspects of live music, the performance of plays, indoor sporting events and performance of dance are no longer licensable activities.
+However, the Authority will consider the proportionality of such conditions against the type, scale and community value of the event concerned. - 10.10 The Authority recognises the amendments made to regulated entertainment as a result of the Live Music Act 2012 and the Licensing Act 2003 (Descriptions of Entertainment) (Amendment) Order 2013 whereby certain aspects of live music, recorded music, the performance of plays, indoor sporting events and performance of dance are no longer licensable activities.